kjm1814/IT1025Lab2/readme.md

 With a co-op, you get real world experience that also counts as course credit.
 It looks great on a resumé as it shows employers that you know how to apply what you have learned in the classroom to the real world.
 ### Industry Associations / Student Organizations
 A club that I would be interested in is the Cybersecurity club at the west campus.
-I
+As I declare my major in Cybersecurity, I know it will be beneficial to network and learn from other students interested in Cybersecurity.
 ## Conclusion
-Include your conclusion here... refer to lab 1 for an example if necessary.
+Lab 2 was challenging and fun.
+Learning about Hexadecimal and how to convert was really cool.
+Having heard about Python, it was amazing to actually use the system.
+Having to read about certifications and potential job opporunities was introspective.
+It helped me to narrow down what I would like my major to be as I continue at Tri-C.